frederic-perez/AmE-dictionary/data/dictionary.md

 __dossier__ _n_ :mega: /ˈdɒs iˌeɪ, ˈdɔ siˌeɪ/
 __dot__ _v_ :five: (dotted) __1__ Mark with a dot. _Wooden stools dot the floor of hot spots._ __2__ 10. (tr) to scatter or intersperse (with dots or something resembling dots): _bushes dotting the plain._ _Statues and fountains dot every turn._
 __dot-com__ _adj, n_ _The bursting of the dot-com bubble._
+__dot-connect__ _vi_ /DOT-kuh-nekt/ [:scroll: From the expression “to connect the dots”.
+From puzzles in which a line is drawn between a sequence of numbered dots to reveal a picture.]
+To make connections between different pieces of information in order to reach a conclusion.
 __dotage__ _n_ __1__ Feebleness of mind, esp as a result of old age. __2__ Foolish infatuation.
 __dote__ _v_ (doted) To show excessive fondness or love: doted on their only child.
 __dotting__